-Solicitor imprisoned for facilitating money laundering
+Case example: Solicitor imprisoned and struck off for facilitating money laundering

 In May 2018, a solicitor was jailed for nine months and struck off for facilitating money laundering.
 The solicitor had handled the purchases of 26 properties for a criminal gang whose activities included drug dealing, mortgage frauds, and murder.
 The solicitor did not conduct identity checks or keep proper records and had allowed the client to conduct banking activities through the client account.